The Truth About Dirty Fasting

 What is dirty fasting and how is it different from clean fasting?

 The main difference between a clean fast and a dirty fast is that a dirty fast provides a bit more leeway, allowing you to ingest artificial sweeteners, dairy products in your coffee or tea, and small amounts of protein.
-If you are uncomfortable with attempting a clean fast, dirty fasting might, therefore, be a bit easier in that it may make you feel less deprived.
+This bit of protein could come from sources like a cup of bone broth or a scoop of collagen powder in your morning drink.
+While this wouldn't be so much protein that it makes you feel full, the small amount would still be considered dirty fasting.
+If you are uncomfortable with attempting a clean fast, dirty fasting might theoretically be a bit easier in that it may make you feel less deprived.

 How many calories are allowed?